EliotKhachi/publicZk/202201110411/README.md

 # Basics of Requirements

-* Requirments are statements that must have a *subject* and a *measureable value* or characteristic.

-* Requirements define a capability or attribute or relationship that the system must perform or have.

-* Requirements can define a process that must be followed.

-* Requirements can also be constraints on design, cost, or schedule.
+Requirements are statements that must have a *subject* and a *measureable value* or characteristic.
+They can define a capability, attribute, or process that the system must perform, have, or follow, respectively.
+They can also define constraints on design, cost, or schedule.
+They must be written in a way that is conducive to uniform interpretation.

-* Requirements are written so that different people all interpret it the same way

 ## Key Words
 **Shall** Requirements help set constraints and define boundaries of the design space and objective space

 **Should** Requirements set goals once **shall** requirements are satisfied.

-**System Level** Requirements are the highest level of requirements, or customer requirements, generally extracted from the RFP *(request for proposal)*.
+**System Level** Requirements are the highest level of requirements, or customer requirements, generally extracted from the *request for proposal* (RFP).

 ** Derived** Requirements are the requirements derived from the system level requirements through trade studies, analysis & simulation, testing, and iteration.
 ---